effie-fow/half-full-refills-client/README.md

 - As a user, I want to know if the shop is well stocked with vegan/plant-based products
 - As a user, I want to know the shop has been approved by other users

+- As a logged in user, I want to be able to 'nominate' shops which are already on the system
 - As a logged in user, I want to be able to 'nominate' my local shop which isn't already on the system
-- As a logged in user, I want to be able to leave an overall rating for listings I nominate

 ## Implementation

 ### Tech Stack

-- React JS
+- React
-- Node JS
+- Node
+- Express
 - MySQL
 - Client libraries:
   - react
   - react-router
   - axios
-  - express
   - knex
+  - uuid
   - sass
+  - react-dropdown

-### APIs
+### External APIs

-- Leaflet OR MapBox
+- MapBox
+  - GL JS - _for map display_
+  - Geocoding - _for finding coordinates_

 ### Sitemap